 Good Habits and Microbreaks

-Working from home will mean a new routine and it's important to keep up good habits.
+Working from home means it's important to keep up good habits.
 Make sure you're taking microbreaks, getting fresh air and keeping active.
 Having trouble staying focused?
 Check out these tips.

 - Skribbl (online pictionary)